 Popular places for shopping in Macau are the Leal Senado Square and the Red Market, where clothings and fashion items are available.
 The Rua De Felicidade used to be a red-light district.
 The Rua De Felicidade is a few minutes' walk from Senado Square.
 It has been rejuvenated with traditional shops selling local flavours and delicacies.

 Tourists can find a number of restaurants, bubble tea shops and stores selling meat jerkies, cookies, cakes, pastries and beverages.
-Taipa Island is famous for its traditional cookies that is being made for many generations.
+Taipa Island is famous for its traditional cookies that have been made for many generations.
 Macanese food is a combination of Portuguese and Chinese cuisines.
 Authentic Portuguese cuisine is also widely available in Macau.
 Chinese food is deliciously different.

 Some of the local signature dishes are found in the streets.
 They include the Pasteis de Nata (Portuguese egg tarts) and Pork Chop Buns.
 An Englishman by the name of Andrew Stow is behind Macau's famous egg tarts.
 Lord Stow’s tiny Macau bakery on Coloane Island and in the city have the tastiest egg tarts in the world.
 Also on Coloane Island is Fernando's Restaurant which serves classic Portuguese cuisines.

 The Taipa Flea Market opens on Sunday.
-Visitors can find booths selling traditional crafts and souvenirs, food, beverages, clothings, toys, antiques and other local products.
+Visitors can find booths selling traditional crafts and souvenirs, food, beverages, clothing, toys, antiques and other local products.
 The Red Market sells food of all kinds.